dario-santos/website-source/actions.md

-: We are actively working on an instance server, to make it easier for people to deploy new instances for their courses without having to host one locally -- which is fairly easyer to do.
+: We are actively working on an instance server, to make it easier for people to deploy new instances for their courses without having to host one locally -- which is fairly easy to do.

 OCaml exercise corpus development